-How much does my country contribute to the UN budget and how is it determined?
+How is the contribution of a country to the UN budget determined?

 The General Assembly, on the advice of the Committee on Contributions, determines the amount of money that should be assessed to finance the approved appropriation, which is shared among Member States to pay for the expenses of the Organization.
 Non-member States are also assessed.